geersch/nestjs-getting-started/docs/07-exception-filters.md

 bootstrap();
 ```

 Let's start the application, open a browser and navigate to http://localhost:3000/api.
-Sign in with one of the users, authorize once you have obtained a JWT token and calculate a car insurance quote again.
-Be sure to fill in some values that violate on of the rules.
+Sign in with one of the users, authorize once you have obtained a JWT token, and calculate a car insurance quote again.
+Be sure to fill in a value that violates one of the rules.
 For example, the age of the driver is less than 18.
 If you then fire the request you'll get a `409 Conflict` response.

 ```json
 {